Cognitive Therapy for Alzheimer's Disease: what do we do and how?

 - Lack of enthusiasm in carrying out activities that were previously significant and appreciated;

 - Delays in performing routine activities;

 - Lack of memory about known people or places;

 - Emotional unpredictability.

 Depending on the people and brain areas affected, symptoms may vary and the disease will progress at a different rate.
-The person's abilities can change from day to day or even on the day, and can worsen in periods of stress, fatigue and other challenges that arise, including the patient's own health problems.
-However, since this disease is currently irreversible, it will show a deterioration over time.
+The person's abilities can change from day to day or even on the day and can worsen in periods of stress, fatigue, and other challenges that arise, including the patient's own health problems.
+However, since this disease is currently irreversible, it will show deterioration over time.
 Alzheimer's disease is progressive and degenerative.

 Cognitive Therapy for Alzheimer's Disease

-Therapy aims at training memory (especially implicit memory and procedural memory), as well as other executive functions, including those related to activities of daily living.
+Therapy aims at training memory (especially implicit memory and procedural memory), as well as other executives' functions, including those related to activities of daily living.

 Most of the common illnesses associated with dementia are progressive in nature and the rehabilitation goals change over the course of treatment, that is, as the patient's needs change, the rehabilitation processes in question also change.
 This is what happens in Alzheimer's disease.